wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/8-summary.md

 In this module, you have learned how to teach the **Analytics in Excel** module of instructor-led course **Modern Excel Analyst in a day** to your Data Analyst customers.

-You now have the skills, knowledge and course resouces to explain and demonstrate useful Excel tools including:
+You now have the skills, knowledge and course resources to explain and demonstrate useful Excel tools including:
 - Power Query
 - Power Pivot
 - Relationships